HELSENORGE

 This means that our main goal is to contribute with increased knowledge and understanding of substance use and addiction disorders, as well as to develop and improve treatment for patients.
 RusForsk will stimulate and create high-quality research that can be published in international peer-reviewed journals, and have projects that receive external funding.
 The research section will collaborate with both and external partners.

-2. Research projects must benefit the clinical operation.
+2. Research projects should benefit the clinical activity.

-4. The research section shall contribute to national and international research collaboration.
+4. The research section is committed to fostering national and international research collaborations.

-5. The research section must be a clear actor and contribute to research dissemination.
+5. The research section will be a visible actor and contribute to research dissemination.

 The research at RusForsk shall benefit the patients.
 Therefore, user representation is a prerequisite in all of RusForsk's projects.
 User representatives are involved in all phases of RusForsk projects, including planning and implementation, analysis, writing and reviewing, and dissemination fof results.